ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 sudo nixos-rebuild switch
 ```

 Sometimes when installing new packages, you may encounter an error of sha256 mismatch when running `nixos-rebuild switch`.
-You can also try to solve it by updating flake.lock through `nix flake update` (the principle is not clear for now).
+You can also try to solve it by updating `flake.lock` through `nix flake update`.

 ### 8. Rollback the version of some packages